 All at the same time, safely, and completed within mere minutes.

 That reality is here, and it’s called blood flow restriction training.

 This breakthrough has actually existed since 1966, and its rapidly gaining popularity.
 This article will explore the science of occlusion training, its pros and cons, how you can use blood flow restriction training for maximum results, and why I recently upgraded to the best BFR brands on Earth.

 What is Blood Flow Restriction Training?

-Wrapping an elastic band around extremities at a specific pressure causes the blood to “pool” in the muscle, unable to escape.
-Afterward, removing the bands floods the body and brain with the once-trapped blood.
-Nutrient-rich metabolites, hormones, lactate, and brain-derived neurotrophic factor (BDNF) act as a biological hardware upgrade.
+Afterward, removing the bands floods the body and brain with nutrient-rich blood.
+Metabolites, hormones, lactate, VEGF, and brain-derived neurotrophic factor (BDNF) act as biological hardware upgrades.

 While best known for muscle and strength building, BFR training (BFRT) is getting other use:

 - Stroke and cardiac rehabilitation

 - Sports injury rehabilitation